 This auditor reviewed all curriculum to ensure a comprehensive training program that provides detailed information on all ten required elements.
 DOC's training is tailored for male, female, and transgender PIOCs, as verified through curriculum review by this auditor.
 All new staff complete this training upon being hired.
-All existing staff were required to complete it in 2015.

 Employees are provided refresher information between trainings regarding sexual abuse and sexual harassment using Agency Newsletters that are published multiple times each year.
 This newsletter includes data related to the total sexual abuse and sexual harassment allegations in the agency, standard highlights, and reminders about professionalism.
+Staff completed refresher training modules in the fall of 2017, 2019, 2021, and 2023.
 Knowledge checks are spaced throughout the module with an understanding assessment at the end.